masaa96/first-flask-app/README.md

 5. Running my python app

 In **app.py** I simply run Flask app

+Commands I used for building image and getting files to the Github are in **commands.txt**

 You can see printed text in browser http://0.0.0.0:5000/